 If I haven’t thawed ahead of time, I can thaw my freezer meals in a sink of water for 20 minutes then put them right into my Instant Pot to cook.
 While it’s cooking, I can make a quick side and we’ve got a nutritious, quick meal.

-I love to buy the Rotisserie Chickens at Costco, or the packages of cooked breast meat to make our meals out of.
+Also, I love to buy the Rotisserie Chickens at Costco, or the packages of cooked breast meat to make our meals out of.
 There are many options in the freezer and refrigerated sections at your grocery store, too.
-Look at these from Tyson.

 I frequently use Salad Kits for a main dish.
 By adding some protein to it and a few fancy vegetables we have a complete meal, easy peasy (especially if I have pre-cooked meat to add).
 You can find lots of different flavors, like Asian, Caesar, and Mexican.
 Add some chicken or taco meat for an amazing family meal that comes together in just minutes.